NN-Dev-Team/Nordic-Network/important-notes/security-checklist.md

 ##### USER DATA & AUTHORIZATION
-- [v] Any resource access like, `my cart`, `my history` should check the logged in user's ownership of the resource using session id.
+- [x] Any resource access like, `my cart`, `my history` should check the logged in user's ownership of the resource using session id.
 - [ ] Serially iterable resource id should be avoided.
 Use `/me/orders` instead of `/user/37153/orders`.
 This acts as a sanity check in case you forgot to check for authorization token.
 - [ ] `Edit email/phone number` feature should be accompanied by a verification email to the owner of the account.
 - [ ] Any upload feature should sanitize the filename provided by the user.
 Also, for generally reasons apart from security, upload to something like S3 (and post-process using lambda) and not your own server capable of executing code.